greenwood-suzanne/hot_METS/README.md

 # Implementation:
    The pipeline will take in this directory for input and runs through the following major steps:

-      -Filter and trim the raw data: Remove PCR/Sequencing primers, exclude all N bases, exclude all reads with low PHRED scores
+   -Filter and trim the raw data: Remove PCR/Sequencing primers, exclude all N bases, exclude all reads with low PHRED scores.

    -Evaluate errors: this is a step neessary for getting taxonomy information later on. outputs plots of error x quality.
       (May take a few minutes)

-      -Pull out just the unique sequences: Remove duplicates from our filtered data set -Merge the paired reads: Here we combine the forward and reverse reads so that we can ascertain taxonomy information in subsequent steps
+   -Pull out just the unique sequences: Remove duplicates from our filtered data set

+   -Merge the paired reads: Here we combine the forward and reverse reads so that we can ascertain taxonomy information
-      -Remove chimeras: We want to have only properly matched forward and reverse reads (Note: it is at this point that we include a tracking function to ensure that we have a sizable number of reads left at this point in the pipeline.
-This is important for the plotting functions that are still to come.
-If there are too few reads for any files, the taxonomy table will not contain a true taxonomic assignment for that read.
-It will instead show NA which cannot be plotted later.)
+      in subsequent steps

+   -Remove chimeras: We want to have only properly matched forward and reverse reads

-      -plotting with phyloseq: This portion is still being developed.
-It will output bar graphs of the taxonomic groups present in our two sample groups: Ghana and US for comparison.
+   -Plotting with phyloseq: This portion is still being developed.
+It will output bar graphs of the taxonomic groups present in our
+      two sample groups: Ghana and US for comparison.

 In order to run the pipeline through the command line, use the crossteam folder as your working directory.
 The recommended